Joey Meneses Player Props: Nationals vs. Phillies

 Joey Meneses At The Plate

-- Among the qualifying hitters in baseball, he ranks 19th in batting average, 86th in on-base percentage, and 126th in slugging.
+- Among qualifying hitters, he ranks 27th in batting average, while his on-base percentage ranks 93rd and he is 130th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.